 Every collector has the following common elements:

 Collector templates include predefined attribute mappings and value transformation policies for specific data source types.
 Select a template that best suits the data source.
 For example, select AD Identity to collect identities from Active Directory.
-The templates support the following types of data sources:
+Authorized administrators can also view list of available templates on the Configuration menu.

 After initial configuration, you must always update credentials and other service parameters in each template as needed.
 For example, when connecting to applications that use access tokens for authentication, such as SCIM-compatible applications, you must change the token when they expire and reconfigure the template to use the current access token.